 We are well resourced with a large range of software and hardware to fulfil the needs of the curriculum.
 Computing is used to complement and enhance all of the curriculum subjects but is also taught discretely.
-Online safety forms an important part of our offer.
+Online safety is an important part of our offer.
 All classes have interactive whiteboard technology.
-We also have 16 laptops and 14 iPad which are timetabled for use by classes.
+We also have a large number of laptops and iPads in use by all classes.